 Since making his name with his version of The Nutcracker in 1992, director/choreographer Matthew Bourne has gone on to establish himself as the leading proponent of dance theatre in this country.
 With the critically and commercially acclaimed shows he has devised, including Swan Lake, Car Man and Edward Scissorhands, he has proved himself to be a master storyteller who can bring real drama to the stage without words.

 Bourne’s latest show, based on Oscar Wilde’s notorious 1890 novel The Picture of Dorian Gray, is his most darkly compelling and psychologically disturbing so far.
-The basic plot and themes are taken from Wilde, but Bourne has changed a lot in his modernization of the cautionary tale of a man who somehow preserves his youthful beauty on the outside while inside his soul becomes corrupted by his relentless pursuit of self-gratification.
+The basic plot and themes are taken from Wilde, but Bourne has changed a lot in his modernisation of the cautionary tale of a man who somehow preserves his youthful beauty on the outside while inside his soul becomes corrupted by his relentless pursuit of self-gratification.

 In Bourne’s adaptation, Dorian becomes a celebrity model lusted after by both sexes, whose drug- and drink-fuelled promiscuous lifestyle leads to murder.
 As with previous shows (notably the male swans in Swan Lake), Bourne has gender-swapped, so that Dorian’s initial corrupting influence Lord Henry Wotton is now the fashionista Lady H, while the actress Sybil Vane, whom Dorian falls in love with, metamorphoses into the ballet dancer Cyril Vane.
 Dorian’s portrait painter Basil Hallward becomes a fashion photographer, and the famous portrait in the attic which gradually changes to reveal Dorian’s moral decadence is replaced by a doppelgnger who shadows him around.